 - Zimmer Holdings Durom Acetabular Component

 Though there have been some recalls, some are more common than others.
 In August 2010, DePuy Orthopedics recalled more than 10,000 ASR XL hip implant devices.
-The British Medical Journal called it the “one of the biggest disasters in orthopedic history.”
+The British Medical Journal called it “one of the biggest disasters in orthopedic history.”

 The most recent recall took place in Nov.
 2016 against Smith & Nephew’s SMF and Modular Readapt models.
 Smith & Nephew previously faced a recall of their R3 Acetabular model in 2012.

 In May 2011, the FDA required postmarket surveillance studies from 21 manufacturers of metal-on-metal hip replacements.
 In 2013, the FDA issued safety communication informing patients and physicians that “metal-on-metal hip implants have unique risks in addition to the general risks of all hip implants.”
+In 2016, the FDA pulled all metal-on-metal hip replacements from the U.S. market.

 The Next Steps